A Veteran's Best Friend: The Impact of Assistance Dogs

 Additionally, veterans are responsible for providing a safe and comfortable living environment for their assistance dogs, including appropriate shelter, access to clean water, and a comfortable bed or resting area.

-Overall, veterans have a responsibility to treat their assistance dogs with love, respect, and compassion, recognising the important role these animals play in their lives.
+People have a responsibility to treat their assistance dogs with love, respect, and compassion, recognising the important role these animals play in their lives.
 By fulfilling these responsibilities, veterans can ensure a strong and lasting bond with their assistance dogs and maximise the benefits of having them as companions and helpers.
-Routines, and fostering mutual respect are key elements in developing a strong and lasting bond between the veteran and their canine companion.

 In recent years, there has been a noticeable rise…